houtoto13579/MR_Redis_cloud/README.md

 ## Troubleshooting
 ### Balancer
-Hadoop(HDFS) will encounter inbalance problems while storing file or in the middle of map and reduce.
+Hadoop(HDFS) will encounter inbalanced problems while storing file or in the middle of map and reduce.
 You can run balancer to solve the problem.
 ```shell
 hadoop balancer [-threshold <t>]
 ```

 ### Save Mode Problem
-There are many possibility for the nodemanager to enter safemode.
+There are many probelms which will cause the nodemanager to enter safemode.
 You cannot use hadoop or access data then.
 Leave safe mode by excuting this:
 ```shell
 hadoop dfsadmin -safemode leave
 ```